Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 UNLV Stats and Trends

-- This year, the Rebels have an against-the-spread record of 3-2 in their five games as an underdog of 17.5 points or more.
+- The Rebels have been underdogs by 17.5 points or more five times this year and are 3-2 ATS in those matchups.

-- UNLV's games this season have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- UNLV has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).

-- When UNLV records more than 19.5 points, it is 5-2 against the spread and 2-6 overall.
+- When UNLV scores more than 19.5 points, it is 5-2 against the spread and 2-6 overall.

-- UNLV is 6-1 against the spread and 2-6 overall when the team piles up more than 294.9 yards.
+- In games that UNLV totals over 294.9 yards, the team is 6-1 against the spread and 2-6 overall.

-- The Rebels have turned the ball over 20 times this season, six more turnovers than the Falcons have forced (14).
+- The Rebels have turned the ball over six more times (20 total) than the Falcons have forced a turnover (14) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.